 All key personnel are full-time employees.
-They work on-site at the facility.
+They work on-site at the facility except for the Transportation Supervisor/Coordinator as this key position will be directed by the USMS.
 Key personnel shall devote 100 percent of their working time to the federal contract.
-The contractor shall identify to the COTR/CO key personnel employed at the facility.
+The contractor shall identify to the COTR/CO key personnel employed at the facility and other site locations.

-- 1) Full-time employment is 40 hours per week on-site. - 2) The contractor shall staff four key personnel positions.
-They are the Warden, Associate Warden, Transportation Supervisor, and Project Coordinator.
+Full-time employment is 40 hours per week on-site.
+1)

+2) The contractor shall staff four (4) key personnel positions.
+They are the Warden.
+Associate Warden, Project Coordinator and Transportation Supervisor/Coordinator.